Josh-D18/Josh-D18/README.md

 ## 🚀 About Me

 Hi there!
-I'm Josh, a web developer who loves tinkering with code, building unique projects, and always pushing to learn something new.
+I'm Josh, a Full Stack Software Engineer who loves tinkering with code, building unique projects, and always pushing to learn something new.
 Whether it's front-end magic or back-end logic, I'm always coding with passion and curiosity.

 - 🔭 I’m currently working on:
   - **TaskFlow** – a collaborative task management app